smashub/smashub.github.io/docs/choco/dataset_evaluation.md

 #### Validation Guidelines

-The annotations to be validated are assigned to validators in a csv file called [validator_map.csv](validator_map.csv).
+The annotations to be validated are assigned to validators in a csv file called `validator_map.csv`.
 This file has the following structure:

 | **dataset_name** | **dataset_type** | **validator**  | **perliminary_test** |